datawire/ambassador-docs/docs/cloud/latest/gitops/quick-start/index.md

 Edge Stack and Emissary-ingress are managed declaratively.
 This approach lends itself well to a [GitOps workflow](../../../../../docs/edge-stack/latest/topics/concepts/gitops-continuous-delivery/).
 Traditionally, adopting a GitOps workflow requires an extensive amount of engineering.
 With the Ambassador Developer Control Plane, you can quickly and easily adopt a GitOps workflow without any custom engineering.

-In this quick start, we'll walk through how you can configure Edge Stack or Emissary-ingress with GitHub, integrating checks into your GitOps pull request workflow, creating Mapping resources without an IDE, and generating preview URLs to share unreleased changes in opened pull requests with your colleagues.
+This quick start walks through how you can configure Edge Stack or Emissary-ingress with GitHub, integrate checks into your GitOps pull request workflow, create Mapping resources without an IDE, and generate preview URLs to share unreleased changes in opened pull requests with your colleagues.

 ## 1. Connect your cluster to Ambassador Cloud